Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Health & Care

 Collies require regular grooming to maintain their coat, which can be either rough or smooth.
-Weekly brushing will help prevent matting and keep their fur looking healthy.
-They are prone to certain health issues, such as hip dysplasia, eye problems (including progressive retinal atrophy and Collie Eye Anomaly), and dermatomyositis, a skin and muscle disease.
-Regular vet visits and preventative care are vital to ensure your Collie maintains optimal health throughout their life.
+Weekly brushing helps prevent matting and keep their fur looking healthy.
+They are prone to various health issues, such as hip dysplasia, eye problems (including progressive retinal atrophy and Collie Eye Anomaly), and dermatomyositis, a skin and muscle disease.
+Regular vet visits and preventative care ensure your Collie stays healthy.

 Suitable For

-Collies are a great choice for active families who can provide them with ample exercise, mental stimulation, and love.
+Collies are an excellent choice for active families who can provide them with ample exercise, mental stimulation, and love.
 Their gentle and friendly nature makes them ideal companions for households with children or other pets.
 Collies thrive in environments where they can be an active part of the family and participate in various activities that challenge their minds and bodies.

 Pros